ricmclaughlin/ricmclaughlin.github.com/_posts/2016-01-31-single-page-marketing-website-with-sass-instead-of-less.md

 3. Autoprefixer - Yet another reason to use a task runner for building your website, [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) pretty much eliminates the need to remember what you need to write a vendor prefix for and luckily eliminates the need to look at [canIUse.com](http://caniuse.com/) ever again!
 I love [gulp](http://gulpjs.com/).

-Just because I love jQuery so much, I implemented the jQuery [Easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) to do a nice little scrolling technique from the menu.
+Just because I love jQuery so much, I implemented the jQuery [easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) to do a nice little scrolling technique from the menu.
 Nothing to amazing but fun to implement!

 This project is part of my [portfolio](http://ric.mclaughlin.today/prj_btstrp_agency).